 Non-controlling interests are allocated their share of profit after tax in the statement of comprehensive income and are presented within equity in the consolidated statement of financial position, separately from the equity of the owners of the parent.
 Losses are attributable to the non-controlling interest even if that results in a deficit balance.

 Subsidiaries are fully consolidated from the date on which control is transferred to the Group and cease to be consolidated from the date on which control is transferred out of the Group.
-The Group applies defacto control in its subsidiaries and as a result subsidiaries with defacto control are consolidated into the accounts.

 Business combinations